lqt5/lqt/README.md

 Overview
 ========

-lqt is a [Lua](http://www.lua.org) binding to the [Qt framework](http://qt.nokia.com).
+lqt is a [Lua/luajit](http://www.lua.org) binding to the [Qt5 framework](https://www.qt.io/).
-It is an automated binding generated from the Qt headers, and covers almost all classes and methods from supported Qt modules.
+It is an automated binding generated from the modified version of [Qt headers](https://github.com/lqt5/lqt/tree/qt5/generator/schema), and covers almost all classes and methods from supported Qt modules.

 For more info, check the documentation, [mailing list](http://groups.google.com/group/lqt-bindings) or contact the authors: